astrolox/ubuntu-16-apache-php-5.6/README.md

 ## Updates

+Please consult [the official Ubuntu site](https://www.ubuntu.com/info/release-end-of-life) for information on when this version of Ubuntu becomes end of life.

-Please consult [the official PHP site](http://php.net/supported-versions.php) to understand if this version of PHP is currently being supported.
+Please consult [the official PHP site](http://php.net/supported-versions.php) to know when this version of PHP becomes end of life.
 It is recommended that you move to a newer version of PHP once this version passed out of active support.

 ***PHP 5.6 stopped receiving active support on 19 Jan 2017.***